 At the time, Sarah Rector’s net worth was estimated to be comprised of about $750,000 in oil revenue, and she was bringing in over $100,000 per year.

-With all the hype surrounding her luck, eventually Rector attracted the attention of another type of man: one who did not see black or white so much as green.
+With all the attention surrounding her wealth, eventually Sarah Rector attracted the attention of another type of man: one who did not see black or white so much as green.
 The 12-year-old was soon receiving marriage proposals from suitors as far away as Germany.

 Of course, people never stopped trying to take advantage of Rector’s fortune.
 When a change to Oklahoma law raised the legal age from 18 to 21, a local white man attempted to make himself the young millionaire’s legal guardian.
 The courts again sided with Rector, ruling that since she had managed her property “with such astuteness” that she “needs no guardian.”